Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_faq/guide.en-gb.md

 ---
 title: Cold Archive - FAQ
 excerpt: Frequently Asked Questions on the Cold Archive solution
-updated: 2026-01-18
+updated: 2026-01-19
 ---

 ## Clarification on Cold Archive options

 ### What are the two ways of consuming Cold Archive?

 The two ways of consuming Cold Archive are:

 - **Cold Archive v1, a standalone bucket-granular Cold Archive solution (legacy offering)**, and
 - **Cold Archive v2, an Object Storage class/tier that allows archiving individual objects within a container**.

 Although there are two underlying ways of consuming Cold Archive, we continue to refer to the solution as 'Cold Archive' in all customer-facing materials, including the product page and customer experience, without explicitly mentioning 'v1' or 'v2'.

 ### What is Cold Archive v1?

 Cold Archive v1 is a standalone, bucket-granular Cold Archive solution **introduced in 2023** that **archives entire buckets** onto physical tapes.
-This method is still available for customers that was using it before November 2025, but it will no longer be available for new customers through the Control Panel with no impact on existing customers.
+This method is still available for customers that were using it before November 2025, but it will no longer be available for new customers through the OVHcloud Control Panel with no impact on existing customers.
 APIs will continue to work and data will of course remain secure and available at any moment: we only modify the way users will access and manage objects.

 ### What is Cold Archive v2?

-Starting **November 2025**, Cold Archive v2 was introduced as an Object Storage class/tier that **allows archiving individual objects within an S3-compatible bucket**.
+Starting **November 2025**, Cold Archive v2 was introduced as an Object Storage class/tier that **allows archiving individual objects within an S3<sup>1</sup>-compatible bucket**.
 This feature is now directly available in the Object Storage dashboard, where you can upload objects in the Cold Archive class or use lifecycle transitions to move data to the Cold Archive class.
 As of today, Cold Archive v2 is only available from the Paris 3-AZ region (eu-west-par).
 Know more about Object Storage geoavailability on [this page](/pages/storage_and_backup/object_storage/s3_location).

 ### What are the main differences between Cold Archive v1 and v2?

 The main difference is that Cold Archive v1 archives **entire buckets**, while Cold Archive v2 allows **archiving individual objects** within a container.
-From a restoration perspective, the granularity is also different: on one hand with Cold Archive v1, restoration is done for the entire bucket (details [here](/pages/storage_and_backup/object_storage/cold_archive_overview)), where for Cold Archive v2, the restoration is available for individual objects (details [here](/pages/storage_and_backup/object_storage/s3_restoring_objects)).
+From a restoration perspective, the granularity is also different: on one hand with Cold Archive v1, restoration is done for the entire bucket (details [here](/pages/storage_and_backup/object_storage/cold_archive_overview)), whereas for Cold Archive v2, the restoration is available for individual objects (details [here](/pages/storage_and_backup/object_storage/s3_restoring_objects)).

 #### Summary - Cold Archive v1 and Cold Archive v2